-To summarize, lobbying is associated ex ante with more risk-taking as measured by higher LIR, higher securitization and faster credit expansion.
-In addition, there is evidence that delinquency rates are higher in areas in which lobbying lenders expanded their mortgage lending more aggressively, and that these lenders had more negative abnormal returns during the key events of the financial crisis.
-Finally, lobbying lenders' stock prices increased more with the bailout announcement than non-lobbying lenders' did, and being a lobbying lender was associated with a higher probability of being bailed out.
+To summarize, lobbying was associated ex ante with more risk-taking at mortgage origination as measured by higher LIR, higher securitization rates, and faster mortgage credit expansion.
+Ex post, delinquency rates were higher in areas in which lobbying lenders expanded their mortgage lending more aggressively.
+Moreover, lobbying lenders had negative abnormal stock returns during the Bear Stearns rescue and the collapse of Lehman Brothers, but positive abnormal stock returns around the date the bailout package was announced.
+Finally, lobbying lenders were more likely to be bailed-out than other lenders.